reichlab/docs.zoltardata/docs/Validation.md

  - If a BinLwr Prediction Element exists, it should have >=1 Database Rows.
  - `|lwr| = |prob|`.
 The number of elements in the `lwr` and `prob` vectors are identical.
  - `lwr` (f): Entries in the database rows in the `lwr` column cannot be `“”`, `“NA”` or `NULL`.
 Ascending order.
-   Entries in `lwr` must be a subset of `Target.lwrs` from the target definition.
+   Entries in `lwr` must be a subset of `Target.lwr` from the target definition.
  - `prob` (f): [0, 1].
 Entries in the database rows must be numbers in [0, 1].
 For one prediction element, the values within prob must sum to 1.0 (values in [0.99, 1.01] are acceptable).
  - NB: Bins where prob == 0 are not stored in the database.